Tony Shillitoe

-In 1995 Shillitoe published a teenage fantasy, The Last Wizard, which was shortlisted in the inaugural Aurealis Awards for Best Fantasy Novel.
-Several short stories and a play monologue were published in various anthologies between 1996 and 1998.
+In 1995, Shillitoe published a teenage fantasy, The Last Wizard, which was shortlisted in the inaugural Aurealis Awards for Best Fantasy Novel.

+Between 1996-1998, Shillitoe released several short stories and a play monologue published in various anthologies.

 In 1999, Shillitoe published his first young adult novel, Joy Ride with Wakefield Press.
 Set in Adelaide in the mid-1990s, and inspired by a real news story in which two boys stole a bus and drove it up the South Eastern Freeway.
 The novel was popularly received by teenagers and young adults, but despised by most older readers, and did not receive positive publicity.
 It has been used in schools, and also in correctional institutions as a text for rehabilitating young males.

 Shillitoe returned to the fantasy genre in 2002 when HarperCollins released Blood, the first book in the Ashuak Chronicles.
 Blood was also short-listed for Best Fantasy Novel in the Aurealis Awards in 2002.
 Passion and Freedom completed the Ashuak Chronicle trilogy in 2003.

 2003 also saw the release of Shillitoe's second young adult novel, Caught in the Headlights, which was listed as a "Notable Book for Older Readers" by the Children's Book Council, and it has subsequently appeared on Premier's Reading Lists in South Australia, Victoria and New South Wales.
 In contrast with the previous novel Joy Ride, this novel espouses a more conventional moral attitude.
 Caught in the Headlights has been successful.
 It also reflects the author's zero tolerance for drugs, drawn from the experiences of several close friends who fell victim to drug use.

-In 2006 Shillitoe released the first novel in a new fantasy series, the Dreaming in Amber quartet, published by HarperCollins.
+In 2006, Shillitoe released the first novel in a new fantasy series, the Dreaming in Amber quartet, published by HarperCollins.
 The second book, A Solitary Journey, was also released in 2006.
 Prisoner of Fate followed in June 2007 and the final book, The Demon Horsemen, was published in July 2008.

+Also in 2006, Shillitoe's agent and Altair Australia publisher, Robert N Stephenson, rebranded and republished the original Andrakis series as The Waking Dragon, A Maker of Kings and Dragonlord War in 2006 with cover artwork by Finnish artist, Kirsi Salonen.
+Altair also released Shillitoe's anthology of fantasy stories, Tales of the Dragon, in 2006.

+In 2015, Shillitoe self-published the young adult novel, In My Father's Shadow.
+Set in South Australia, teenager Josh is confronted by a ghost on his Uncle's farm who leads him to unravelling a series of family mysteries, including a murder, his father's bisexuality, relationships with friends, and his own identity.

+2016 saw Shillitoe publish a third teenage novel, The Need, which focuses on male obsessions with fast cars.

+In 2024, Shillitoe self-published an historical romance, Girlie, based on his mother's life between the ages of 13-21.
+Set at the close of World War Two, and running through the post-war austerity years to 1953, the novel explores the challenges facing a young woman coming of age in Australia.